Having your belt continue to come off your mower is frustrating especially when reinstalling a belt isn’t always a quick process.

-A riding mower belt can come off your mower when brackets, belt keepers or idler spring are worn or damaged; your bearings are bad in your pulleys or spindle housings; or debris is interfering with the tension of your deck belt.
+A riding mower belt can come off your mower when brackets, belt keepers, or idler springs are worn or damaged; your bearings are bad in your pulleys or spindle housings, or debris is interfering with the tension of your deck belt.

 I’ll go through the different items to inspect on your mower deck to identify the reason your belt keeps falling off.
 You will be able to repair your problem and not have to keep reinstalling your belt.

 Your mower belt will wear from normal use.
-This wearing can cause your belt to become stretched and loose causing it to come of your riding mower.
+This wearing can cause your belt to become stretched and loose causing it to come off your riding mower.

 When your belt becomes worn or has cracks or a glazed shiny appearance, it is time to replace your belt.

 Many riding mowers use belt keepers to assist with keeping the mower belt in place.
 This is a rod that sits between 1/8” to 1/4” away from the pulley.
 The belt doesn’t sit against the belt keeper.